AriaChen/AriaChen.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

-During my tenure at GeoSystem Research Corporation, I dived into new territories, undertaking a project that bridge the computer science technology with oceanographic research.
+During my tenure from 2022 to 2023 at GeoSystem Research Corporation, I dived into new territories, undertaking a project that bridge the computer science technology with oceanographic research.
 Here are the key accomplishments and tools practiced:

 - **Languages & Libraries**: Leveraged `C++`, `C#`, and the `OpenCV` library, crafting a stereo vision system.